 Trickle down policies favour (large) companies and rich people through tax facilities and investments, assuming that the positive effects will also ‘seep down’ to the poor at the bottom of the pyramid.
 Trickle up counters the dominant and questionable economic approach Trickle down.
 Trickle up is an approach in which we primarily invest in the poorest and most vulnerable groups, rather than the upper or middle classes, which will benefit wide economic development.

 Ample meta-evaluations and findings by the Dutch knowledge platform INCLUDE and other sources, provide a growing body of evidence on the shortcomings of Trickle down, as well as the importance and benefits of Trickle up.
 However, this evidence appears to be too fragmented to form the basis of a solid discourse on the pros and cons of these approaches.
 For this reason, The broker was commissioned to conduct an evidence-based synthesis of the merits and shortcomings of Trickle down and Trickle up approaches.
 This resulted in a clear, convincing and concise overview that is provided in this publication.
+Besides, 10 principles for pro-poor driven economic development were developed.
+These principles are meant to guide our programmatic interventions and lobby efforts in pursuit of fair, and sustainable economic development, in which everybody counts and no one is left behind.

 Publication date: April 2019